 2. Requests for Flexible Working Arrangements

 The National Employment Standards give employees the right to request a change to working arrangements if they have 12 months continuous service and are parents of, or have responsibility for the care of, a child under school age, or a disabled child under 18.
+Flexible work can also be requested where the employee is experiencing violence from a family member or is supporting an immediate family member who is experiencing family violence.
+Further if the employee has a disability or is over 55 years old they are also able to request flexible working arrangements [ss 65(1), (1A), (1B)].

 The request must be in writing and detail the change sought and reasons for the change.
 A written response must be received from the employer within 21 days and state whether the employer grants or refuses the request.